 The best place to view the Mayon Volcano, and the one which requires the least strenuous effort, is from a window seat in an airplane.
 If you’re flying into Legazpi, ask to be seated on the left side of the plane to see the volcano in all its majesty or when flying out of the city, sit next to a window on the right-hand side.
 There are also great views of the volcano from the airport itself.

 Another option is to visit the Cagsawa Ruins, a sixteenth-century church tower in the Daraga municipality of Albay, from where the vistas of the temperamental mountain are uninterrupted and incredible.
-The easiest and most fun way to get to the ruins is to hire an AT quad-bike or vehicle here and then drive there.

 Alternative Places For Volcano Trekking in the Philippines

 Mount Mayon isn’t the only volcano in the Philippines worth seeing or climbing.
 Check out the Taal Volcano which is the world’s smallest active volcano and located just outside of Manila or take a day trip out of the city to Mount Pinatubo, a volcano famous for making the twentieth century’s second largest eruption.
 It’s also possible, though definitely not easy, to climb Mount Apo, the highest peak in the Philippines.